-At 31 December 2020, the Group's leasehold property with a carrying amount of HK\$165,981,000 (2019: HK\$172,300,000) and plant and building with a carrying amount of HK\$11,152,000 (2019: HK\$Nil) were pledged as security for the Group's bank loans, as further detailed in note 28(b) to the consolidated financial statements.
+At 31 December 2021, the Group's leasehold property with a carrying amount of HK\$159,613,000 (2020: HK\$165,981,000) and plant and machinery with a carrying amount of HK\$11,137,000 (2020: HK\$11,152,000) were pledged as security for the Group's bank loans, as further detailed in note 25(b) to the consolidated financial statements.

-16. LEASES
+15. LEASES

-16.1 The Group as a lessee
+15.1 The Group as a lessee

 The Group has lease contracts for various offices, warehouses, quarters, land, motor vehicles and other equipment used in its operations.
 Lump sum payments were made upfront to acquire the leased land from the owners with lease periods of 50 years, and no ongoing payments will be made under the terms of these land leases.
-Leases of land and buildings generally have lease terms between 2 and 10 years, while motor vehicles generally have lease terms between 4 and 5 years.
-Other equipment generally has lease terms of 12 months or less and/or is individually of low value.
+Leases of land and buildings generally have lease terms between 2 to 5 years.
+Other equipment generally has lease terms of 12 months or less and/ or is individually of low value.
 Generally, the Group is restricted from assigning and subleasing the leased assets outside the Group.
+The Group considered that no extension option or termination option would be exercised at the lease commencement date.